Origins of the War of 1812

-American expansion into the Northwest Territory (now Ohio, Indiana, Michigan, Illinois, Wisconsin, and northeast Minnesota) was impeded by Indian raids.
+American expansion into the Northwest Territory (now Ohio, Indiana, Michigan, Illinois, Wisconsin, and northeast Minnesota) was impeded by Native American raids.
 Some historians maintain that an American goal in the war was to annex some or all of Canada, a view many Canadians still share.
-It had already colonized and annexed Oregon and Washington States.
 However, many argue that inducing the fear of such a seizure was merely an American tactic, which was designed to obtain a bargaining chip.

 Some members of the British Parliament and dissident American politicians such as John Randolph of Roanoke claimed that American expansionism, rather than maritime disputes, was the primary motivation for the American declaration of war.
 That view has been retained by some historians.

 Although the British made some concessions before the war on neutral trade, they insisted on the right to reclaim their deserting sailors.
-The British also had long had a goal to create a large "neutral" Indian state that would cover much of Ohio, Indiana, and Michigan.
-They made the demand as late as 1814 at the Ghent Peace Conference, but they lost battles that would have validated those claims.
+The British also had long had a goal to create a large "neutral" Native American state that would cover much of Ohio, Indiana, and Michigan.
+They made the demand as late as 1814 at the Ghent Peace Conference, but they lost battles that would have upheld those claims.

-British Goals
+British goals

-The British Empire was engaged in a life-and-death war against Napoleon and could not allow the Americans to help the enemy, regardless of their lawful neutral rights to do so.
+The UK's British Empire was engaged in a life-and-death war against Napoleon Bonaparte's France and believed it could not allow the Americans to help the enemy through trade, regardless of their lawful rights as neutrals to do so.
 As Horsman explained, "If possible, England wished to avoid war with America, but not to the extent of allowing her to hinder the British war effort against France.
 Moreover... a large section of influential British opinion, both in the government and in the country, thought that America presented a threat to British maritime supremacy."

 Defending British North America

-According to Historian Andrew Lambert, the British had one main goal as a response to the invasion of the Canada, that was the prosecution of war against the United States and to defend British North America: "The British had no interest in fighting this war, and once it had begun, they had one clear goal: keep the United States from taking any part of Canada".
-Britain's policy was to effect the end of the war, through continuous campaigning, which would influence the people of the United States and Government policy.
+According to Historian Andrew Lambert, the defense of British North America was Britain's primary goal: "The British had no interest in fighting this war, and once it had begun, they had one clear goal: keep the United States from taking any part of Canada".
+Britain's policy was to effect the end of the war, through continuous campaigning, which would influence the people of the United States and government policy.